IonQ Inc. (IONQ) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for IonQ Inc. (IONQ) is $9.00, which is -$0.48 below the current market price.
-The public float for IONQ is 175.36M, and currently, short sellers hold a 12.77% ratio of that float.
-The average trading volume of IONQ on May 22, 2023 was 5.05M shares.
+The average price estimated by analysts for IONQ is $9.00, which is -$0.79 below than the current price.
+The public float for IONQ is 175.36M, and at present, short sellers hold a 12.77% of that float.
+The average trading volume of IONQ on May 24, 2023 was 5.72M shares.

 IONQ’s Market Performance